openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/CPU.md

 The CPU plugin is a part of the Intel® Distribution of OpenVINO™ toolkit.

-## Device name
+## Device Name
-For the CPU plugin `"CPU"` device name is used, and even though there can be more than one socket on a platform, from the plugin's point of view, there is only one `"CPU"` device.
+For the CPU plugin `"CPU"` device name is used, and even though there can be more than one socket on a platform, from the perspective of a plugin, there is only one `"CPU"` device.
 On multi-socket platforms, load balancing and memory usage distribution between NUMA nodes are handled automatically.
-In order to use CPU for inference the device name should be passed to `ov::Core::compile_model()` method:
+In order to use CPU for inference, the device name should be passed to the `ov::Core::compile_model()` method:

 @sphinxtabset